 Highlands Castle sits three minutes from the Bolton Landing waterfront by car, though you'd never know it from the property.
 The estate is genuinely private - wooded, elevated, removed - with the kind of quiet that makes you realize how much ambient noise you've been tuning out.
 From the mountaintop where the castles sit, the panoramic view sweeps 180 degrees across the lake and into the mountains beyond.

 John Lavender II, who built this place and still lives here with his wife Yvonne and their German Shepherd Major, says he had no idea the view existed when he bought the land in 1982.
-He found out the same way his parents did - by clearing a footpath through the trees and walking to the edge.
+He uncovered the magnificent lakeview while clearing trees for the home's foundation.

 A Divorce, A Diner, And A Promise That Took Forty Years To Keep